Baby Crawling Milestones: Timeline, Signs, Types, and Safe Support

 Understanding the Importance of Crawling

-As your child explores their environment, they build essential muscle strength, coordination, and confidence while mastering cause and effect.
+As your child explores their environment, they build muscle strength, coordination, and confidence while learning cause and effect.

 Typical Crawling Timeline